 Mutual Fund Types

-If you are just considering purchasing mutual funds or trying to decide how to allocate your 401K, you may be wondering about the different types of mutual funds.
-It can be confusing to choose how to distribute your money if you do not understand the difference between a growth fund and a value fund.
 Once you understand the difference in the types of funds, you still need to look carefully at the particular fund you choose.
 You should compare long-term growth, the rate of return, and the fees associated with each fund.
-It is important to realize that mutual fund is not the same thing as a 401(k).
-A mutual fund is an investment tool that may be part of your overall investing portfolio and many 401(k)s invest in mutual funds, as well.
-If you are confused, it is always a good idea to consult with a financial adviser that can look at your individual situation and goals.
+It's important to realize that mutual fund is not the same thing as a 401(k).
+A mutual fund is an investment tool that may be part of your overall investment portfolio, and many 401(k)s invest in mutual funds.